The Complete and Utter History of Britain: Home media

-On 7 April 2014, Network Distributing released all extant material on a Blu-ray/DVD set in the UK.
-This release includes the first two episodes as broadcast, the first two episodes as recorded, which included the material removed from the TV broadcasts, and all available film inserts.
+On 7 April 2014, Network Distributing released all known extant material on a Blu-ray/DVD set in the UK.
+This release included the first two episodes as broadcast, the first two episodes as recorded, which included the material removed from the TV broadcasts, and all available film inserts.
 New linking material for film inserts was recorded by Jones and Palin especially for this release, and included as a 50-minute programme entitled The New Incomplete Complete and Utter History of Britain.

+Following the discovery of the remaining episodes, the entire series became available to stream in the UK on Britbox and ITVX in September 2023.
+However, the two untransmitted episodes (as seen on the box set mentioned above) were not included.